 These 5 day tours are perfect for the person wanting to have an active holiday whilst still escaping to a relaxing place.
-Each night we camp out in spacious, stand-up tents or in a swag under the stars, yet have the luxury of our vehicle and camper trailer at base camp, so camping and cooking is easy.
-At base camp we have picnic tables and camp chairs, gas cookers, fridges, shade and wind shelter, toilet and solar showers: all the gear we need for comfortable camping (we even provide pillows!).
-At the end of each day we drive back to our base camp, enjoy a fresh water wash, and over a few drinks and nibbles, enjoy the sunset.
+Each night we camp out in spacious, stand-up tents under the stars, yet have the convenience of our vehicle and camper trailer at base camp - so camping and cooking is comfortable and easy.
+Our base camp is equipped with picnic tables and camp chairs, gas cookers, fridge, shade and wind shelter, toilet and solar showers: all the gear we need for comfortable camping.
+Your tent is set up prior to arrival, with a high density foam mattress, sheets, pillow and doona.
+At the end of each day of kayaking and snorkelling, we drive back to our base camp, enjoy a fresh water wash, and over a few drinks and nibbles, enjoy the sunset.
 Base Camp is also close to some great bushwalking locations.
 We usually do the Yardie Creek walk and Mandu Mandu Gorge walk, as well as taking a visit to the National Park Visitor Centre at Milyering.
 This tour is the complete package for those wishing to explore Ningaloo Reef and Cape Range National Park!

 - Double sit-inside sea kayaks with rudder for comfortable cruising, paddles

 - Snorkelling gear: snorkel, mask and fins, wetsuit in season